 For the OTA AAS BS architecture that does have the possibility of disconnecting the composite antenna, the EMC antenna ports can no longer be connected to a terminating load.
 This means that the RF RSE and EMC RE requirements cannot be differentiated any needs to be considered as single OTA requirement specified at the enclosure of the BS.
 The single requirement contains a RF RSE component and an EMC RE component as shown in figure 16.4-1 and the total emission requirement is as specified in the SM.329 [15] recommendation.

-Mechanism to specify the regional and additional co-existence requirements is for FFS.
+Mechanism to specify the regional and additional co-existence requirements is FFS and is not covered by the present release of this specification.

 16.5 Radiated immunity requirements